|Pittsburgh Natatorium, postcard early 1900s|

 |Old St. Patrick's Church altar, Scala Sancta|

-While you can no longer exercise in a massive indoor pool along the Allegheny River, you can visit what remains of the early 20th century Pittsburgh Natatorium by climbing these marble stairs at Old St. Patrick's (please, on your knees).
+While you can no longer exercise in a massive indoor pool along the Allegheny River, you can visit what remains of the early 20th century Pittsburgh Natatorium by climbing the marble stairs at Old St. Patrick's (please, on your knees).
+The stairs of Natatorium marble were officially dedicated on 27 September 1936.

 |Old St. Patrick's Church replica Scala Sancta stairs constructed from Natatorium marble|